judwhite/Grassfed.MurmurHash3/README.md

 ## Benchmarks

-These benchmarks are meant to highlight the difference in speed for common payload sizes between crypographic and non-cryptographic hash functions.
+These benchmarks are meant to highlight the difference in speed for common payload sizes between cryptographic and non-cryptographic hash functions.

 It's common to see the cryptographic hash functions used for non-cryptographic purposes.
 They're the only hash functions provided by the .NET standard library and they have a low collission factor by having good distribution.